farcasterxyz/docs/docs/reference/contracts/id-gateway.md

 ## registerFor

 Register a new fid to a specific address and pay for one or more units of storage.
-The receiving address must provide an EIP-712 `Register` signature approving the registration. the receiver must not already own an fid.
+The receiving address must sign an EIP-712 `Register` message approving the registration. the receiver must not already own an fid.

 | Param Name   | type                 | Description                                            |
 | ------------ | -------------------- | ------------------------------------------------------ |